grace-raper/digital-cv/README.md

 ##  💁‍♀️ Additional Experiences
 **Vice President I - Coordinator of Committees** @ [Zeta Tau Alpha](https://zetataualpha.org) _(October 2020 - December 2021)_ <br>

-Responsible for planning and coordinating a strong, well-balanced calendar that matches the needs and desires of the chapter.
-Act as the liaison between Executive Council and Programs Council.
-Oversee the duties and leadership development of all 30 members on Programs Council.
+* Managed a ~$50k budget for the Programs Council, distributing funds between events, negotiating vendor contracts, creating risk reduction plans, and ensuring expenses were within budget.
+* Oversaw development of 30 Programs Council members, providing training, support, and mentorship to foster leadership skills and personal growth.
+* Served as the liaison between the Executive Council and Programs Council, delivering regular updates and ensuring a diverse and engaging calendar of events that aligned with the chapter and organization goals, while targeting the needs and desires of our 100+ members.
+As a result, we achieved a 95% member retention rate.

 **Math and Computer Science Tutor** @ [GoPeer](https://gopeer.org) _(March 2020 - March 2021)_ <br>
-Provide math and computer science support to high school students.
-Achieved high client satisfaction ratings (98% approval) due to increases in academic performance.
+* Delivered one-on-one math and computer science tutoring to over 20 high school students, resulting in an average increase of 2 letter grades in their coursework.
+* Developed personalized project-based curriculums for each student, tailored to their individual learning needs, resulting in a 98% client satisfaction rating.

 ## 👩‍🎨 Hobbies & Interest
 In my free time you can find me: